mecha-cms/x.panel/README.md

 Release Notes
 -------------

-### master
+### 2.4.3

- - Improved info tab of extension and layout, to convert example URL within page content into usable URL.
+ - Improved info tab of extension and layout, to automatically convert example URL in the page content into usable URL.
- - Hide search form in license page.
+ - Hide search form in the default license page.

 ### 2.4.2